ethanabrooks/Obsidian/codemonkeys/design-doc-sketch.md

 - no support for conditioning the cache on the configuration used to generate it
 - no support for partial cache hits

-To address these issues, we propose implementing a context cache in some big-data storage system like GCP Bigtable.
+To address these issues, we propose implementing a context cache in some big-data-storage system like GCP Bigtable.
 This system would cache all calls made to `Machina`.
 Each cache would be mapped to the configuration used to generate it.
 This solution has the advantage of being agnostic to the system that uses it, sparing us from re-implementing a new cache for each new system.

 # Anticipated Experiments